-(EDITOR'S NOTE: It's an easy symbol to mistake or misidentify, as CNN found out over the weekend when it confused the ISIS flag with that of displaying a sex toy at a London gay pride parade.
+(EDITOR'S NOTE: It's an easy symbol to mistake or misidentify, as CNN found out over the weekend when it confused the ISIS flag with one displaying a sex toy at a London gay pride parade.
 But what exactly is the ISIS flag and its origins?
 Here is some background.)

 It's become a symbol that's hard to ignore: The black flag with white Arabic writing flown by ISIS, the militant group in Iraq and Syria that calls itself the Islamic State, and displayed everywhere from the suburbs of New Jersey to the window of a Sydney café during a hostage crisis.